EmdadHaque/my_resume/projects/azure_alert_for_windows_service_status.md

 - On the VM(s), I have used Task Scheduler and created a task that runs every 5 mins to trigger a PowerShell script.

     - The script checks if the specified service is running and if not it logs a "Warning" level event in the Windows Application event log.

-The PS v5.1 script is shown below:
+    The PS v5.1 script is shown below.
+It is monitoring the Print Spooler service status.

-    ```
+    ```powershell
     # Define the service name you want to monitor
     $serviceName = "Spooler"  # Display Name = Print Spooler